CuriousOne23/WhenMathPrays/thought_simulator/20_requirements/system_playground/ts_as_meaning_compiler.md

 ## TS in the Broader Architecture

-TS is not an isolated module.
-It forms the deterministic core of a larger system that combines human-like relational meaning with machine precision.
-The compiler design allows TS to coexist with LLMs (as front-end parsers) while providing the reliability and structure that generative models cannot guarantee.
+TS is designed as a standalone system.
+It does not require an LLM.
+However, hybrid architectures that use LLMs as front-end parsers or proposers while delegating structured reasoning, long-horizon coherence, and deterministic realization to TS can fix many of the reliability, hallucination, and efficiency issues inherent in pure generative models.
+The compiler design gives TS this flexibility without dependence.

 ## Mapping Pipeline